Retirement plan contributions: An essential guide

 Answers to key questions about saving money in an IRA and managing your account.

-Individual retirement accounts (IRAs) can allow for potential long-term growth, increase your tax efficiency and provide you with steady retirement income.
-But the rules surrounding these retirement accounts can be tricky.
+Traditional and Roth individual retirement accounts (IRAs) can allow for potential long-term growth, increase your tax efficiency and provide you with steady retirement income.
+But the rules surrounding them can be tricky.
 Kevin O'Neil, managing director and product management executive, Personal Retirement Solutions, Investment Solutions Group at Merrill, fields the most common questions around contributing to and managing your IRAs.

 Next steps

-Footnote 1 You generally have until April 15 of the year following the tax year to make IRA contributions for that tax year.
+Footnote 1 You generally have until April 15 of each year to make IRA contributions for the previous tax year.
 If April 15 falls on a weekend or a holiday, the deadline is typically the next business day.
+See IRS Publication 509, Tax Calendars on the Go to third-party website IRS website popup.

-Footnote 3 You have choices for what to do with your 401(k) or other type of plan-sponsored accounts.
-Depending on your financial circumstances, needs and goals, you may choose to roll over to an IRA or convert to a Roth IRA, roll over a 401(k) from a prior employer to a 401(k) at your new employer, take a distribution or, where the plan permits, leave the account where it is.
-Each choice may offer different investments and services, fees and expenses, withdrawal options, required minimum distributions, and tax treatment (particularly with reference to employer stock), and provide different protection from creditors and legal judgments.
+You have choices about what to do with your 401(k) or other type of plan-sponsored accounts.
+Depending on your financial circumstances, needs, and goals, you may choose to roll over to an IRA or convert to a Roth IRA, roll over a 401(k) from a prior employer to a 401(k) at your new employer, take a distribution, or leave the account where it is (if applicable).
+Each choice may offer different investments and services, fees and expenses, withdrawal options, required minimum distributions, tax treatment (particularly with reference to employer stock), and provide different protection from creditors and legal judgments.
 These are complex choices and should be considered with care.
+For more information, visit our rollover page or call Merrill at 888.637.3343.

 Merrill, its affiliates, and financial advisors do not provide legal, tax, or accounting advice.
 You should consult your legal and/or tax advisors before making any financial decisions.